kaidez/kaidez.github.io/_posts/2011-04-06-new-york-times-article-html5-html5-site.md

 ---
-title: 'New York Times Article On HTML5 &#038; Their New HTML5 Site'
+title: "New York Times Article On HTML5: Their New HTML5 Site"
 comments: true
 author: Kai Gittens
 layout: post